chrisjohann/security/551_midterm_prep.md

 ### Intro to hash functions
 - most useful cryptopgraphic function
-- maps a large set to a small fixed set so collisions are unavoidable

-	**H: {0, 1}<sup>*</sup> ⟹ {0, 1}<sup>n</sup>**
+- maps a large set to a small fixed set so collisions are unavoidable **H: {0, 1}<sup>*</sup> ⟹ {0, 1}<sup>n</sup>**
 - Important that adversary is not easily able to find collisions
+- Use cases:
+	- File downloads (MD5 sum to verify integrity)
+	- Digital signatures (hash the file, then sign the digest: satisifies integrity property)
+	- Blockhain: chain of hashes

 #### Pre-image resistance
  - given digest y, it is computationally hard for a (PPT) adversary to find any x s.t.
 H(X) = y
- - with ifinnite computer power, it would no porblem.
+ - with ifinnite compute power, it would no problem.
 (PPT = "probabilistic polynomial time")

 #### Second pre-image resistance
  - "given 1 value, find another that hashes the same"
- -
+ -  Given X<sub>1</sub>